 Honestly, we can’t make that determination yet.
 I only held the iPhone X for a few minutes at Apple’s Sept.
 12 launch event.
 Its size felt great, but I didn’t get to do much with it.
 And I didn’t get to test Face ID.

-Between the iPhone X, the Samsung Galaxy Note 8, and the upcoming Google Pixel 2 and Pixel 2 XL — being unveiled Oct.
+Between the iPhone X, the, and the upcoming Google Pixel 2 and Pixel 2 XL — being unveiled Oct.
 4 — there are plenty of top-end phones to consider.
 We still have more in-depth tests to run on the new iPhone’s battery life, camera comparisons and durability of that new glass body.

 While the 8 Plus is great, I can’t tell you if it’s the best phone — or even the best iPhone — of 2017.